pugitos/Python-App-for-Insertion-sorting-Algorithm-test-simulation-/README.md

 Decomposition: Knowing the goal is to create a application there is multple problem we have to get done so then our algorithm will work.
-               creating base case to stop the algorithm when all objects are sorted, create a dictonary list to give each letter in the english alphabet a value with the lex, check for user errors, check for unsual errors example empty list, create a input system for the user, check for worng inputs from user, insert users input into sorting algorithm
+               creating base case to stop the algorithm when all objects are sorted, create a dictonary list to give each letter in the english alphabet a value with the lexicographic, check for user errors, check for unsual errors example empty list, create a input system for the user, check for worng inputs from user, insert users input into sorting algorithm

 Pattern Recognition: This system will keep comparing the value given to each first letter of an object and if the object have the